Head of House - Mr R Watson

 Students are appointed to senior positions of importance within the House.
 This year we have a tremendous array of hardworking and diligent individuals who will be representing their House with distinction.

 Throughout the year Lyra students have taken part in all Interhouse competitions and events.
 This year there were more students than ever participating, particularly in Sports Day, where we had the highest number of entries, a magnificent achievement.
-Because of this level of participation we were able to finish a very close 2nd in the overall standings, making one of the most exciting InterHouse competitions in years.
+Because of this level of participation we were able to secure an impressive victory, by over 400 points!
 Lyra students should be congratulated for their efforts shown throughout the year in both the subject and sporting competitions.
 Everyone involved in Lyra will work hard to encourage even more to participate in these enjoyable events throughout the year.

 As the interest and enthusiasm for the forthcoming competitions continues to grow, we are sure to succeed in many more areas during the coming years.